 The goal was to offer products, training and expert help to any athlete with a venture or side hustle they’ve been hankering to put online.

-As part of the self-paced program, we’re teaching athletes how to build websites and online businesses through a variety of education tools and resources.
-Topics run the gamut, from how to pick an unforgettable business name to building a brand and helping customers find them online.
+As part of the self-paced program, GoDaddy taught athletes how to build websites and online businesses through a variety of education tools and resources.
+Topics ran the gamut, from how to pick an unforgettable business name to building a brand and helping customers find them online.

 Because if COVID-19 has taught us anything, it’s that having an online home for a business venture is critical to its success.